-The Peet’s A to Z: an introduction to our language
+The Peet’s ABC’s: an introduction to our language

 A is for Arabica before anything else.
 The coffee species that dominates global trade, it’s typically grown at higher altitudes, offering the most refined flavors in coffee.
 Although named for Arabia, whence it first traded, its genetic birthplace is Western Ethiopia.